Orthotics Clinic

 Our Orthotics Clinic

-· This clinic is run in conjunction with an external orthotics company.
+• This clinic is run in conjunction with an external orthotics company.
 Your child will be seen in clinic by an orthotist and physiotherapist.
-This joint approach allows us to provide the best orthosis to fit the child/young person's functional needs.
+This joint approach allows us to provide the best orthosis to fit the child or young person's functional needs.

-· Clinic is run every 2 weeks on a Tuesday between 9:00 and 16:00.
-You will receive an appointment via appointment letter, should you not be able to attend this appointment, please contact Therapy admin via 0300 555 5965.
+• The clinic is run every two weeks on a Tuesday between 9am and 4pm.
+You will receive an appointment via appointment letter.
+Should you not be able to attend this appointment, please contact therapy admin on 0300 555 5965.

-· Your child will have 2 appointments, the first of which is an initial assessment and casting/impressions taking and the second is a fitting appointment.
+• Your child will have two appointments.
+The first is an initial assessment and taking casting or impressions.
+The second is a fitting appointment.

 What to expect in our Orthotics clinic

-· In their initial appointment your child will have an assessment which will consist of some or all of the following:
+In their initial appointment your child will have an assessment that will consist of some or all of the following:

 Casting for AFO

-1. Your child will be sitting in their wheelchair or on a plinth.
-If your child is small enough, they can also sit on the lap of their parent/carer.
+• Your child will be sitting in their wheelchair or on a plinth.
+If your child is small enough, they can also sit on the lap of their parent or carer.
 You may need to distract your child during this process to keep them calm and still.

-2. A tubigrip sock will be placed on one or both legs, depending on which leg/s need orthotics.
-A flexible plastic strip is then passed down the front of the sock, this acts as a protective barrier so that the cast can be cut off later.
+• A tubigrip sock will be placed on one or both legs, depending on which leg/s need orthotics.
+A flexible plastic strip is then passed down the front of the sock; this acts as a protective barrier so that the cast can be cut off later.

-4. Once the plaster is dry, the orthotist will use a scalpel to cut it off, this will run along the line of the plastic strip placed into the sock earlier in the process.
+• Once the plaster is dry, the orthotist will use a scalpel or scissors to cut it off; this will run along the line of the plastic strip placed into the sock earlier in the process.
 The blade will not go near your child’s skin or hurt them, but they may need reassurance about this.

 FAQs